calebsponheim/intermittent_control_project/docs/dissertation_log.md

 ### Update from 7/8/19

 Good news!
 Turns out that I was mismatching the kinematic timing for Breaux's old dataset.
 After correctly aligning everything, the results looked really good!
 I'm taking data from 180323, which Vassilis had sorted for Wei a while ago.
 With luck, I'll be able to show that this replicates Naama's findings, and I can present this as *something* promising at my qual.
 Whoo!

+### Update from 7/10/19

+I'm turning my focus to my specific aims, and writing my proposal in general.
+Dalton got me kind of freaked out, since he said that he has started writing his up already.
+I want to start writing, but here's what I think is missing so far:

+- I need a continuous model to run on my data.
+	- jPCA?
+GPFA?
+- I need a way to compare that continuous model to my data.
+	- It would be ideal to do something a little more sophisticated than R^2, but I don't have any ideas.
+- I need to think a little more about the methods that I'm going to use to investigate transitions
+	- I like Naama's idea of zooming in on PCA space and looking for deviations there.
+- How am I going to incorporate the human project into my dissertation?
+Is it cheap to just throw in a human data comparison for imagined reaches?

+What are my specific aims after reorganizing my project around addressing these issues?
+Do I need to reorganize them?
+Or, just recontextualize them?
+I think I probably just need to recontextualize them.